 It’s important to review your target school’s transfer policies and, if possible, speak with a representative or counselor for personalized help in figuring out how many of your current school’s credits will transfer.
 Tools like Transferology can also help you calculate which courses will retain credit and which ones you’ll still need to take in order to graduate.
 Receiving course credit for as many classes as possible will help you graduate on time and avoid any unexpected costs.

-At Azusa Pacific University, admissions counselors can help students navigate how to transfer colleges by working with them to transfer credits and complete the application process via the Undergraduate Enrollment Services Center (One Stop).
-Better yet, students at a number of partner community colleges can benefit from a guaranteed pathway to transfer with the completion of the Associate Degree for Transfer (ADT), making the college transfer process even easier for potential APU students.
+At Azusa Pacific University, admissions representatives can help students navigate how to transfer colleges by working with them to transfer credits and complete the application process via the Undergraduate Enrollment Services Center.
+APU offers pathways to help you find the transfer plan that works for you.

-Are you interested in transferring to Azusa Pacific University or completing the ADT?
-Learn more about the different campus locations where you could transfer.
+Are you interested in transferring to Azusa Pacific University?
+Learn more about available transfer pathways.

 Posted: November 17, 2018